Surreal prices for COP30 in Brazil's Amazon leave attendees scrambling for accommodation

 “This one scared me,” joked local architect and digital influencer Renato Balaguer about a dilapidated apartment listed at $10,000 for an 11-day stay.

-“Look, this is captivity for gringos.
+“This is like putting gringos in captivity.
 False imprisonment is a crime!” said Balaguer in a post that went viral.

 President Luiz Inacio Lula da Silva, who champions himself as a protector of the environment, has boasted about hosting the event in the Amazon, which helps regulate the climate by storing large quantities of carbon dioxide, a gas that causes climate change.